Quality Assurance Information

-The LWETB Governance Policy reflects how the governance system supports the implementation of LWETB’s quality assurance policies and procedures and ensures that decision-making is aligned with our strategy and values.
+The LWETB Governance Policy reflects how our governance system supports the implementation of LWETB’s FET quality assurance policies and procedures and ensures that decision-making is aligned with our strategy, mission, vision and values.

 Governance in LWETB operates at corporate, ETB and centre levels.
 LWETB is governed by a Board of 21 democratically-appointed members including 12 representatives from the local county councils of Longford and Westmeath; two members elected from staff; two parent representatives; and five members with a special knowledge of education and training.
-The Chief Executive, Dr. Christy Duffy, has ultimate executive responsibility for the oversight and management of LWETB with the support of the Senior Management Team (SMT), comprising the Director of Further Education and Training, Director of Schools and the Director of Organisational Support.
+The Chief Executive, Liz Lavery, has ultimate executive responsibility for the oversight and management of LWETB with the support of the Senior Management Team (SMT), comprising the Director of Further Education and Training, Director of Schools, Youth and Music and the Director of Organisational Support.

-FET QA operational support is provided by the Quality Unit, who, along with staff representatives across the ETB network, form part of the ETB governance structures; namely the Quality Oversight Group, Quality Governance Group and Programme Governance Group.
+FET QA operational support is provided by FETQS, who, along with staff representatives across LWETB, form part of the LWETB governance structures; namely the Quality Oversight Group (QOG), Quality Governance Group (QGG) and Programme Governance Group (PGG).

 Programme and service managers for each centre provide governance oversight at local centre level in line with the subsidiarity principle.

-Longford and Westmeath ETB (LWETB) are developing a quality assurance (QA) system that is fully documented to ensure there are robust policies and procedures operating across all provision of further education and training (FET).
+Longford and Westmeath ETB (LWETB) are developing a quality assurance (QA) system, of the FETQS, that is fully documented to ensure there are robust policies and procedures operating across all provision of further education and training (FET).

-Currently LWETB FET centres have an extensive suite of quality assurance policies and procedures documented in the relevant legacy QA agreements as follows:
+Legacy quality assurance currently exists also within LWETB FET centres.
+These QA systems have an extensive suite of quality assurance policies and procedures documented in the relevant legacy QA agreements as follows:

-The integration and enhancement of the six existing legacy QA systems will be an on-going continuous improvement project for LWETB.
+The integration and enhancement of the six existing legacy QA systems will be an on-going continuous improvement project for LWETB in the migration over to a fully functioning FETQS that supersedes all legacy QA.

 LWETB have developed a Glossary of Terms to ensure clarity and consistency of the QA language used.

-As procedures are developed / revised, approval is sought from the Quality Oversight Group.
-Once approved QA documentation will be uploaded to SharePoint and the relevant sections of the LWETB website.
+As procedures are developed / revised, approval is sought from the QOG.
+Once approved, QA documentation will be uploaded to SharePoint and the relevant sections of the LWETB website found here.

 This is a long-term project in an ongoing cycle of continuous improvement; as new common policies and procedures are developed/reviewed they will supersede the existing individual policies and procedures which are currently available in each centre.